-The Women’s Clothes Closet was started as a project by a student social worker at UW La Crosse.
+Started in 1997, the Women’s Clothes Closet was created as a project by a student social worker at UW La Crosse.
 Its mission is to provide up-to-date clothing for women entering or re-entering the work force.
-Our Savior’s has been operating the Clothes Closet since 2000.
-The Women’s Clothes Closet Advisory Board has sorting parties and clothing drives to keep the Clothes Closet orderly and functional.
+Its primary fundraiser, a fashion show entitled Fashion Cornucopia, is usually on the first Saturday in November.

-During the year, the Social Ministry Team and members of Our Savior’s undertake four Lutheran World Relief projects.
+Throughout the year, the Social Ministry Team and members of Our Savior’s undertake four Lutheran World Relief projects.
 They are Baby Care Kits, Personal Care Kits, School Kits, and Fabric Kits.
-At various times during the year, kits (zip lock bags with lists inside) are available in the green crates in the Narthex.
-Pick up and kit and fill it with the items requested and return it to the black dump cart also located in the Narthex.
+At various times during the year, worksheets for the kits are available in the Narthex.
+Pick up a worksheet and fill it with the items requested and return it to the black dump cart also located in the Narthex.

-- Layettes are wonderful gifts of Christian love for new mothers all over the world.
+- Baby Care Kits are wonderful gifts of Christian love for new mothers all over the world.
 Our knitters make sweaters for the kits each year and we complete the kits with diapers and pins, sleepers, undershirts, washcloths and soap.

-- Health Kits are given out in many situations – earthquakes, floods, refugee camps, and war torn countries.
+- Personal Care Kits are given out in many situations – earthquakes, floods, refugee camps, and war torn countries.
 Often these people flee their homes with nothing more than the clothing on their backs.
-These kits contain a wash cloth and hand towel, soap, Band-Aids, comb, nail file, toothbrush and toothpaste.
+These kits contain a wash cloth and hand towel, soap, Band-Aids, comb, nail file, and a toothbrush.

-- School Kits are made up during September.
+- School Kits are made up during late summer/fall.
 Lutheran World Relief uses these kits that contain notebooks, ruler, pencils and pencil sharpener, erasers, crayons to help school and adult literacy programs.
-Members of the Social Ministry Board sew the canvas bags for the school kits.

 Kits for Kids